 Japan’s government has recently declared they support a 4-day workweek.

-The results from New Zealand’s trial, pre-Covid, was an increase in productivity up to 20% and an increase in workers reporting an improved work life balance.
+The results from New Zealand’s trial, pre-Covid, were an increase in productivity of up to 20% and an increase in workers reporting an improved work-life balance.
 Their prime minister argues more leisure time could equate to an increase in spending on tourism.

 How is a 4-day workweek structured?